Diabetic retinopathy: Screening

 METHOD OF SCREENING

 Ophthalmoscopy is a reasonable screening method when performed by well-trained personnel on dilated fundi.
 The accuracy of ophthalmoscopy is substantially lower when performed by primary care physicians .
-As an alternative, seven-field stereoscopic fundus photography is another acceptable method, but also requires both a trained photographer and a trained reader.
+As an alternative, seven-field stereoscopic fundus photography is another acceptable method but also requires both a trained photographer and a trained reader.
 Fundal photography compares favorably with ophthalmoscopy (performed by an experienced ophthalmologist, optometrist, and ophthalmic technician) .
-In one study of 1949 patients participating in the Wisconsin Epidemiology Study of Diabetic Retinopathy, there was almost complete agreement between the three observers in 86 percent of cases.
+In one study of 1949 patients participating in the Wisconsin Epidemiology Study of Diabetic Retinopathy (WESDR), there was almost complete agreement between ophthalmoscopy and the results of fundus photography in 86 percent of cases, with no significant interobserver differences.
+Of note, the center that conducted the study is an academic center that focuses on diabetic retinopathy.
+Whether these results are generalizable is unknown.

 - Frank RN.
 Diabetic retinopathy.
 N Engl J Med 2004; 350:48.